 This space also hosts a peer education group called the Equity Center Educators (ECEs).
 The ECEs undergo a semester-long training to better understand gender-based violence and discrimination, and they act as referral agents for all students.
 Additionally, the ECEs offer programs about gender roles, the hook up culture, Title IX, and privilege.

 In addition to the various student groups, the Equity Center supports engaging events that occur on campus each year.
-These initiatives include the Day of Silence, Walk a Mile in Her Shoes, and Take Back the Night.
+These initiatives include the Day of Silence, Walk a Mile in Her Shoes, and Sex in the Dark.
 We also provide numerous trainings for students, including ally workshops, privilege workshops, and Title IX trainings.